-Youth for Quality Care for Animals (YQCA) certification is mandatory for anyone showing a live beef, dairy, goat, sheep, or swine project and must be completed before making fair entries in the Fair Entry system.
+Youth for Quality Care for Animals (YQCA) certification is mandatory for anyone showing a live dairy, beef, swine, sheep or goat project and must be completed before making fair entries in the Fair Entry system.
 Members may choose to complete the YQCA training online at https://yqcaprogram.org or attend an in-person training.
-For more information, please see page 11 in this book or contact your 4-H Program Coordinator.
+For more information, please see page 10 in this book or contact your 4-H Program Coordinator.